machora101/comp0035-2024-tutorials/README.md

 7. [Create a virtual Python environment for a project in your IDE (10 mins)](activities/week1/1-7-create-virtual-environment.md)
 8. [Synchronise changes between the local and remote repository (5 mins)](activities/week1/1-8-synch-changes.md)

+# A level 1 heading

+## A level 2 heading

+Not sure if this is the practice project but putting this text here anyways

 ### Week 2 Data preparation using Python pandas
 [Week 2 instructions](activities/week2/2-0-instructions.md)
 1. [Create a package and module](activities/week2/2-01-python-structure)